gregWDumont/portfolio-backend/README.md

 1. **Database Setup:**
    Integrate a PostgreSQL database  via the [Heroku Postgres](https://www.heroku.com/postgres) service to handle data storage and retrieval.

+2. **GitHub API Integration - Dynamic Project Showcase:**
+   Replace hard-coded project information with dynamic calls to the GitHub API.
+Fetch repository details, commit history, and other relevant data to showcase your projects dynamically on your portfolio.

 ## Future Features 🔭

 1. **Continuous Integration and Deployment (CI/CD):**